heysomnath/heysomnath/README.md

 - 👋 Hi, I’m @heysomnath
-- 👀 I’m interested in growth & maketing and saas products
+- 👀 I talk content, community, marketing and stories of all kind
-- 🌱 I’m currently learning growth
+- 🌱 I’m currently growing LearnApp
-- 💞️ I’m looking to collaborate on reach out to developers
+- 💞️ Here to meet developers with 3rd eye
-- 📫 How to reach me
+- 📫

 <!---
 heysomnath/heysomnath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.